lufpuhl/dotlut.github.io/_posts/2018-08-26-value-mask.md

 * Walkable tiles have a greenish color on the heat map -> Color values around 130
 * Background has a bluish color on the heat map -> Color values around 30

 Moreover, if necessary, you can have multiple color ramps, in order to observe specific color value ranges.
+If by your game design rules, you should only use the value range from 200 to 250 for UI elements, you could use a gray ramp from 0 to 200 and only add colors from 200 to 250 in order to check if any other visual element that is not respecting this rule.

 ## Final considerations

 As the Value Mask is a post-processing effect, it can be applied to a game in real-time, i.e. you can apply it while you are playing the game or even on your engine editor (e.g. Unity).
 This makes easier to verify the Value composition of a game project because you can see and tweak values without the need for building or exporting images for further analysis.

+Be creative with your value heat maps.
+They may help a lot to both analyse specific value ranges or its full spectrum of values.

 Finally, as said before, there are a lot of techniques that balance the visual presence of games and Value contrast is only one of them.
 Feel free to use the stuff I wrote above in your projects or as an inspiration for creating more visual analysis techniques :).